A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Results

 \subsection{The energy barrier associated with constriction depends on preexisting membrane curvature}

 We investigated the effect of local, preexisting curvature on the energy barrier associated with tubule constriction in axisymmetry.
 We pulled out a membrane tube by applying an external axial force (f$_{axial}$) on a small patch of the membrane to mimic a point load while maintaining a membrane tension of 0.2 pN/nm \cite{derenyi2002formation}.
 We then applied a radial collar pressure at different locations on the tube (\Cref{fig:fig_asymm_whole_tube}A) while maintaining the membrane height, a setup that can be generalized to \textit{in-vitro} membrane tubules pulled by optical tweezers.
-In the absence of a fixed height boundary condition, the membrane deforms freely in the axial direction at negligible collar pressures (\Cref{fig:S1_boundary_conditions}).
-Results from our simulations show that pinching the tube at the cap (positive mean and Gaussian curvature) and along the cylinder (positive mean and zero Gaussian curvature) results in similar force-shape relationship (\Cref{fig:fig_asymm_whole_tube}D) and the cross section of the pinched profile remains circular by definition (\Cref{fig:fig_asymm_whole_tube}B,C).
-Surprisingly, for the same range of collar pressure applied to the base (positive-negative mean and negative Gaussian curvature), we observed the existence of a snap-through instability as the membrane constriction progresses, as shown by the red line in \Cref{fig:fig_asymm_whole_tube}D. As in all snap-through instabilities, this pinching instability arises from a reduced energy barrier and associated reduction in neck radius, and has been reported in other membrane physical processes as well \cite{hassinger2017design, walani2015endocytic, irajizad2019geometric}.
-Despite the existence of this snap-through instability at the base, the pressure needed for further constriction becomes unbounded as the pinching radius approaches zero.
+In the absence of a fixed height applied as a boundary condition, the membrane deforms freely in the axial direction at negligible collar pressures (\Cref{fig:S1_boundary_conditions}).
+Results from our simulations show that pinching the tube at the cap (positive mean and Gaussian curvature) and along the cylinder (positive mean and zero Gaussian curvature) results in similar force-shape relationship (\Cref{fig:fig_asymm_whole_tube}D) and the cross section of the pinched profile remains circular by construction due to the restriction of axisymmetry. (\Cref{fig:fig_asymm_whole_tube}B,C).
+Surprisingly, for the same range of collar pressure applied to the base (positive-negative mean and negative Gaussian curvature), we observed the existence of a snap-through instability as the membrane constriction progresses, as shown by the red line in \Cref{fig:fig_asymm_whole_tube}D. The dotted lines (\Cref{fig:fig_asymm_whole_tube}D, base) are calculated using displacement control, i.e., compute the applied force given the membrane shape.
+However, given our initial conditions and the mechanism of neck formation via increasing pressure, these shapes are not accessible during constriction.
+As in all snap-through instabilities, this pinching instability arises from a reduced energy barrier and associated reduction in neck radius, and has been reported in other membrane physical processes as well \cite{hassinger2017design, walani2015endocytic, irajizad2019geometric}.
+Despite the existence of the snap-through instability at the base, the pressure needed for further constriction becomes unbounded as the pinching radius approaches zero.
 This suggests that fully symmetric membrane shapes are not favorable for constriction below a certain critical radius.